New York law sealing criminal records for certain offenses takes effect News

 New York law sealing criminal records for certain offenses takes effect

 The Clean Slate Act automatically seals criminal records for individuals’ convictions after they complete any resulting “incarceration, parole, probation, or post-release supervision” and avoid subsequent criminal convictions.
-Under the law, criminal records for convictions of certain vehicle and traffic laws are sealed after three years from the conviction.
+Under the law, criminal records for convictions under certain vehicle and traffic laws are sealed after three years from the conviction.
 For misdemeanor and felony convictions, criminal records are sealed after three years and eight years, respectively, from the end of incarceration or the imposition of an alternative sentence if “the defendant does not have a subsequent [New York] criminal charge pending … [and] is not currently under the supervision of any probation or parole department for the conviction eligible for sealing.”
 Additionally, the defendant cannot have “a subsequent felony charge pending [or felony conviction in the preceding eight years] in another jurisdiction” unless it is “related to reproductive or gender affirming care or the possession of cannabis which would not constitute a felony in New York.”
 The law does not extend eligibility for sealing criminal records for felony convictions of sexual offenses and various violent offenses classified as Class A felonies.

 The Clean Slate Act, however, allows sealed criminal conviction records to be accessed under limited circumstances, primarily by certain public officials or for legal proceedings purposes.
 Moreover, defendants cannot waive their eligibility for sealing applicable criminal records by plea bargaining regarding New York legal violations.
 The law provides that people may sue anyone for damages if they substantially injure a person by intentionally disclosing sealed criminal records for convictions without the person’s consent.